Use the blockchain for cheaper, faster and simply better identity verification.

 You can provide the number alone to show that your first name and last name has been accurately verified, or might choose to provide the number and only your first name.
 Or you can provide the whole tree, or multiple trees, if needed.
 The trunk alone is enough for a service to confirm user information in line with industry standards.

 The blockchain can show the full history of that tree, how it was verified, that the trunk matches the branches, and whether any of the details have been tampered with or changed at any point.

 Civic’s evolving approach to identity verification (IDV)

 Civic offers Rootstock smart contract functionality.
-This will presumably allow Civic the flexibility to expand the range of available features and functions it can offer in the future.
+This will presumably allow Civic the flexibility to expand the range of available features and functions it can offer in future.

 For example, individuals will be able to pay CVC to get documents certified by qualified individuals through the platform.
 Civic notes that someone will only need to get each piece of data verified once.
 After that, it can be held securely on the Civic platform for future use.

 According to the Civic whitepaper, it usually costs around $15 to $20 to verify the identity of a single person in line with “know your customer (KYC)” laws.
 Businesses can also choose to do it themselves, but it can be a significant strain on resources.
 Under the existing system, the same person will need to get the same details verified over and over again, at a cost to both themselves and the institution.

 These verified details are then held in a vulnerable and unencrypted form, in multiple places at multiple institutions.
 In an efficient blockchain ecosystem, there should be no reason for anyone to need the same details verified more than once, or for such sensitive information to be held in multiple vulnerable locations, in vulnerable formats.